-- Individual beneficiaries - Heads of state, governments, diplomatic representatives, consular officials, high level officials of institutional beneficiaries)
+- Individual beneficiaries - Heads of state, governments, diplomatic representatives, consular officials, high level officials of institutional beneficiaries

 Ensure that you attach the official Swiss exemption certificate, duly stamped and signed, including any relevant required document to prove your status.
 If it’s not in English, please include an English translation.
 After our billing specialists review your information, we’ll respond to your exemption status.
 We can’t apply tax exemptions to trial or expired sites.

-Remove VAT exemption
+Remove VAT registration information